Run an Appchain Node on GCP

 sudo docker compose -f /opt/rpc-node/docker-compose.yml up -d

-1. When those docker containers are running, verify the node is working properly.
+7. When the docker containers are running, verify the node is working properly.

 If you enabled public access via the firewall config above, then you can test the RPC using its external IP address: